kasouza/wvim/README.md

 It is a modal editor (normal, insertion and command modes) and <strike>amazingly</strike> it's also possible to edit mutiple buffers at the same time!

-Take a look ate it!
+Take a look at it!

 <p align="center">
   <img src="example.gif" />